chriskiehl/re-wx/README.md

   <img src="https://github.com/chriskiehl/re-wx-images/raw/images/logo/rewx.png">
 </p>

-A library for building declarative desktop applications in WX.
+A library for building modern declarative desktop applications in WX.

  * declarative:
  * Component based -
  * complete interop with the rest of your WX codebase - re-wx doesn't require you to change anything about your current codebase to start using it.
-Just create a component, attach it to an existing set of WX widgets, and off you go.
+Just create a component, attach it to an existing set of WX widgets, and off you go!

 This is an implementation of React's ideas _on top_ of WX.